-After 4 years at Boeing I moved to Los Angeles to work for NEC America doing cell site maintenance and upgrades.
-And shortly afterwards I ended up at TRW in Redondo Beach, California, courtesy of someone I used to work with at Baskin Robbins.
+After 4 years at Boeing, I moved to Los Angeles to work for NEC America doing cell site maintenance and upgrades.
+And shortly afterwards, I ended up at TRW in Redondo Beach, California, courtesy of someone I used to work with at Baskin Robbins.
 It's strange how something seemingly innocuous such as scooping ice cream can change one's future.
 TRW was a great place to work and I also found Los Angeles to be a fun place to live while in my 20s and 30s.
 I worked with a group of modem engineers and we specialized in the development of high data rate satellite ground station receivers.
-These experiences at Boeing and TRW (now part of Northrop Grumman) were my formative years as an engineer and played an important part of who I am today.
+These experiences at Boeing and TRW (now part of Northrop Grumman) were my formative years as an engineer and played an important part in who I am today.
 And for some inexplicable reason those earlier experiences, particularly at the greenhouse and copy center, have shaped me as a person as well.

 - Derek

-Though my role in system designs is relatively infrequent, when involved I generally concentrate my early efforts working closely with scientists/system engineers toward developing an initial architectural system block diagram.
+Though my role in system design is relatively infrequent, when involved I generally concentrate my early efforts working closely with scientists/system engineers toward developing an initial architectural system block diagram.
 Crude as it may be at this stage, it’s my attempt at laying out hardware solutions for others to scrutinize.
 From here, trades and compromises are made until we arrive at an architecture that is realizable within the constraints of the project.
 It’s analogous to design by committee and is rarely a smooth process that's full of ambiguity and personalities.
-But if done correctly can make a huge difference on the outcome of a project.
+But if done correctly can make a significant difference in the outcome of a project.

 My favorite thing to work on, for better or worse, is with the development of custom instruments.
 I typically use a combination of circuit board designs and connectorized RF and/or optical components and integrate into a standalone EMI chassis.
 And more often than not, I end up doing the mechanical design and assembly which can often be an integral part of the units thermal and electrical performance.
 My aim is for clean and simple designs that are both functional and aesthetically satisfying to myself and the final end user (yes in that order).
 I don't consider myself an artist but this is one of my few creative outlets that I spend a lot time thinking through carefully with an eye toward craftsmanship.
 You can find out more about the instrument designs that I have been involved with by visiting the Projects at the top of this page.